Is Your Texas Home Covered for a Total Loss?

 4. Ask about inflation guard endorsements, which automatically increase your dwelling limit each year to keep pace with rising construction costs.

 A quick 15-minute policy review with an independent agent could save your family from a six-figure gap if disaster strikes.
-At TAP Insurance Texas, we review all of our homeowners policies annually for exactly this reason.
+At TAP Insurance Agency, we review all of our homeowners policies annually for exactly this reason.

 Ready to make sure your home is truly covered?
 Call us at (800) 666-2254 or visit tapinsuretx.com to get started.